 Integrity: Again, earlier protocols are vulnerable to injection attacks.

-Availability: Communications could be disrupted through jamming, which would prevent devices joining the network.
+Availability: Communications could be disrupted through jamming, which would prevent devices from joining the network.

 Key risk: Early WIFI protocols such as WEP have a number of serious security weaknesses which mean that anyone in range of the network can intercept and inject traffic, and join the network without knowing the password.
 Later protocols, such as WPA2 (and the new WPA3) are considered generally secure, although a strong password must be set.